o3de/o3de.org/content/docs/contributing/to-code/git-workflow.md

 3. If there are no merge conflicts, automated review (AR) is triggered and the pull request is flagged for code review.

-4. If the pull requests passes code review, the SIG owner (or a delegate) will merge it into the `main` branch of the O3DE GitHub repo.
+4. If the pull requests passes code review, the SIG maintainer (or a delegate) will merge it into the `main` branch of the O3DE GitHub repo.

 ### Initial Git contribution workflow steps